CenturyLinkCloud/APIDocs/README.md

 node lib/index.js
 ```

+_Note that the first time you wish to run the commit analyzer, you'll have to run `npm install` from the `lib` directory.
+This assumes you have [Node.js](http://nodejs.org) installed._

 The output will tell you if any file fails parsing.
 This script is also run as part of continuous integration with [travis-ci](http://travis-ci.org).